Stephen E. Atkins: Works

 Atkins authored 10 books, mostly reference works.
 His first book, Arms Control and Disarmament, Defense and Military, International Security, and Peace: An Annotated Guide to Sources, 1980-1987, a bibliography, was published in 1989 by ABC-CLIO.
 His next book, The Academic Library in the American University, focuses on academic libraries.
 In 2000 he wrote the Historical Encyclopedia of Atomic Energy, which received the 2000 Booklist Editor's Choice Award.

 He authored several reference books on political extremism and terrorism.
 In 1992, his Terrorism: A Reference Handbook was published by ABC-CLIO.
 Others works he wrote on the same topic include Encyclopedia of Modern American Extremists and Extremist Groups in 2002 and, in 2004, Encyclopedia of Modern Worldwide Extremists and Extremist Groups.

 Atkins's book The 9/11 Encyclopedia was published by Praeger Security International in 2008.
 It received two updated editions posthumously: a second edition in 2011 revised with new entries by Spencer C. Tucker, and a third edition containing further updates in 2021, with the third edition instead titled 9/11: The Essential Reference Guide.
 In 2009, his book on Holocaust denial, Holocaust Denial as an International Movement, was published by Praeger.

 His memoir on his Vietnam experiences, Writing the War, was his last book published in his lifetime, a few weeks before his death.
 Posthumously, the Encyclopedia of Right-Wing Extremism in Modern American History was published by ABC-CLIO in 2011.
 It was completed by his wife and his children.
 Unlike his prior reference works on the topic, this entry is not organized like an encyclopedia but rather in sections and chapters.
 It focuses on the post-1930s far-right, with the exception of the Ku Klux Klan, which is older.

 Personal life and death

-With his wife, Susan J. Atkins, he had two children.
+He married Susan Starr Jordan in 1966.
+They had two children.
 Atkins died on 26 March 2010 in College Station, Texas, of colon cancer.
 Posthumously, he was the recipient of the annual 2011 Marta Lange/CQ Press Award by the American Library Association.
 The award was presented to his widow.